ANZAzureDevs/New-Breakpoint/README.md

 ***

-## 2022-06-09 - Series 2 - Episode 10: Stop worrying about Kubernetes with Azure Container Apps and Dapr
+## 2022-06-09: Stop worrying about Kubernetes with Azure Container Apps and Dapr

 If you missed the live show you can catch the episode on [YouTube](https://youtu.be/vUVTnfXEYW8).
 The live segment Q&A is not included in this video, so if you'd like to see what was asked, along with answers, check out the [episode Q&A page](S02E10LiveQandA.md).